PandasThumb/pandasthumb.github.io/_posts/2020/2020-09-17-are-evolutionary-biologists-ignoring-science.md

 </blockquote>
 and
 <blockquote>
-(18:25) "Their primary defense is to excuse their theory by virtue of the fact that the earth is an open system.
+(18:25) Their primary defense is to excuse their theory by virtue of the fact that the earth is an open system.
 That's it, that's all they have.
 Richard Dawkins has stated that the Second Law can be disregarded simply